 Zweig, C. L., and W. M. Kitchens.
 2008.
 Effects of landscape gradients on wetland vegetation communities: Information for large-scale restoration.
 Wetlands 28:1086–1096.

 Tables

-Table 1: Three hypothesized changes in spatiotemporal conditions that could shift FAS annual survival and growth parameters from the left of the isocline to the right of the isocline.
+Table 1: Three hypothesized changes in spatiotemporal conditions that could shift juvenile FAS survival and growth parameters from the left of the isocline to the right of the isocline.